 Turkey agrees to Sweden's NATO bid

-Turkish President Recep Tayyip Erdogan has agreed to support Sweden's bid to join NATO, the alliance's president Jens Stoltenberg said Monday.
+Turkish President Recep Tayyip Erdogan has agreed to support Sweden's bid to join NATO, the alliance's secretary general Jens Stoltenberg said Monday.

 Stoltenberg tweeted that Erdogan met with Swedish Prime Minister Ulf Kristersson and came to an agreement about Sweden's membership in NATO, hours after Erdogan said the European Union should first consider his country's admission to the EU.